 Colleges admitting students with foreign degrees must have a process in place to accurately determine the U.S. equivalency of the foreign degree.

-The U.S. Department of Education does not evaluate foreign degrees.
-It is up to the individual school to determine if the foreign degree is equivalent to a U.S. degree.
+The Department of Education does not evaluate foreign degrees.
+It is up to the school to determine if the foreign degree is equivalent to a U.S. degree.

-If a student presents a foreign degree, SCC requires that the student have his/her transcript evaluated by an outside degree evaluation service.
+If a student presents a foreign degree, SCC requires the student have his/her transcript evaluated by an outside degree evaluation service.
 The cost of the evaluation will be paid by the student.
-The student should direct the evaluation service to provide the written equivalency report to the SCC Admissions Office.
+The student should direct the evaluation service to provide the written equivalency report to the Financial Aid Office.

-The Financial Aid Office must receive the information before the student’s eligibility for financial aid can be determined.
+Financial Aid must receive the information before the student’s eligibility for financial aid can be determined.
+Financial Aid will forward the documentation to Admissions or the Registration and Records office, if needed.
 The student may use the degree evaluation service of his/her choice.

 A listing of organizations providing these services can be found at www.naces.org/members.html.